 The Admission Committee evaluates each applicant’s potential for success as demonstrated by academic performance and rigor of curriculum, standardized test scores, extracurricular involvement, recommendations and essay.
 First-Year applicants should send the following to the Office of Undergraduate Admission:

-- A completed Common Application, essay and non-refundable application fee of $75.00.
+- A completed Common Application and non-refundable application fee of $75.00.

 - Official secondary school transcript (mark sheets and/or national exam results if applicable), including grades available at the time of application or an official GED score report.
 International students are expected to submit documents with a signature and stamp or seal from their institution and English translations where necessary.
 Photocopies or facsimiles are not accepted;